Which are the best fire pit burners currently on the market?

 HPC’s marketing tells us that we can reasonably expect a flame of between 22 and 26 inches.
 The Outdoor Plus states that you can expect the minimum flame height of a correctly installed Bullet Burner to be 18 to 20 inches.

-The nozzle burner projects individual jets of flame that shoot up from the fire pit surface.
-With a conventional Burner, the gas filters up and is dispersed through the fire media where it ignites, producing a very different flame style.
+- Flame: The nozzle burner projects individual jets of flame that shoot up from the fire pit surface.
+With a conventional Burner, the gas rises and is dispersed through the fire media where it ignites, producing a very different flame style.

-When informing customers that there is no technical reason for choosing a nozzled burner, customers frequently ask the second question, “Don’t they use less gas?”
-‘More flame, less gas’ is a marketing statement attached to nozzle burners, but it must be interpreted correctly.
+The second most-often-asked question is “Don’t they use less gas?”
+‘More flame, less gas’ is a marketing slogan attached to nozzle burners, but it must be interpreted correctly.

-The key point is that all burners have BTU ratings.
+The answer lies in the BTU ratings.
 If you replace a 100,000 BTU-rated standard burner with a 100,000 BTU-rated nozzle burner, both would use the same amount of gas per hour if the gas valves were fully open.
-However, the nozzle burner would produce a much taller, more impressive flame.
+However, the nozzle technology would generate a much taller, more impressive flame.

-The gas consumption advantage of the nozzle burner only becomes apparent when the gas flow is reduced, allowing it to achieve a similar flame height to that of a standard burner while using less gas.
+The gas consumption advantage of the nozzles becomes apparent when the gas flow is reduced, enabling it to achieve a similar flame height to that of a standard burner while using less gas.

 Customers often turn to nozzle burners to improve the poor flame size produced by their current standard burner.
-However, it’s important to note that ninety percent of poor flame performance is due to a mismatch between the available gas flow and the BTU rating of the burner, whether it’s nozzled or conventional.
-Given this, replacing a burner with another of equal BTU rating—whether nozzled or not—is unlikely to solve the problem.
+However, 90% of poor flame performance is due to a mismatch between the available gas flow and the burner’s BTU rating.
+Given this, replacing a poorly performing standard burner with a nozzled burner of equal BTU rating is unlikely to solve the problem.

 If you only have 100,000 BTUs available to your burner and install one rated at 200,000 BTU, the result will be disappointing, to say the least!

-Please see the following article for a more in-depth look at this concept.
-How to successfully build a gas fire pit Part 1
+For greater detail on matching BTUs and Gas Supply, please see the following article for a more in-depth look at this concept: How to successfully build a gas fire pit – Part 1.

 Conventional Burners